 When in Need of Counselling Support

 Call 613-533-2893 to make an appointment.
-Offers a wide range of services including skills development workshops and cross cultural counselling.
-Through the Health, Counselling and Disability Services Office in the LaSalle Building at 146 Stuart Street in addition to counsellors on-site and available specifically in Queen’s Residences, the School of Graduate Studies, and some other academic faculties.
+Offers a wide range of services including skills development workshops and cross-cultural counselling.
+Offered mainly through the Health, Counselling and Disability Services Office in the LaSalle Building at 146 Stuart Street in addition to counsellors on-site and available specifically in Queen’s Residences, the School of Graduate Studies, and some other academic faculties.

 Call 613-546-1758 if you want to stop drinking or doing drugs.
 An appointment will be set up with a counsellor.
 The counselling can begin subject to certain conditions.
 The Centre is located at 303 Bagot Street, Suite 300.